Assessing Heterogeneity of Treatment Effects: Proofs

 \begin{thm}[Bounds on subgroup proportions of winners and losers] For every $0\leq a<b\leq 1$,

-There exists a joint distribution of $(Y_0,Y_1)$ for which a lower bound is attained; there exists a joint distribution of $(Y_0,Y_1)$ for which an upper bound is arbitrarily tight.
+For each of the lower bounds, there exists a joint distribution of $(Y_0,Y_1)$ that attains it; for each of the upper bounds, there exists a joint distribution of $(Y_0,Y_1)$ that makes it arbitrarily tight.
 All bounds are nonincreasing and Lipschitz in $a$ and nondecreasing and Lipschitz in $b$. \end{thm}